 Still, low-code in itself can only do so much.
-Low-code doesn’t exist to replace native programming, but it’s there to help developers maximize their time building products.
+Low-code doesn’t exist to replace native programming, but it’s there to help developers maximise their time building products.
 It’s a solution that gives businesses more opportunities to test their products in a shorter time frame.
 That being said, there will be times when coding would still be needed.

 Now, the whole development team can start taking advantage of polyglot development: